sqlfluff/sqlfluff/docs/source/configuration.rst

    above in the main :ref:`config` section.
 If multiple are present, they will *patch*/*override* each other in the order above.
 2. It will look for the same files in the user's home directory (~).
+3. It will look for the same files in all directories between the user's home directory (~), and the current working directory (this does nothing if the current working directory is not a sub directory of the home directory).
-3. It will look for the same files in the current working directory.
+4. It will look for the same files in the current working directory.
-4. *[if parsing a file in a subdirectory of the current working directory]* It will look for the same files in every subdirectory between the current working dir and the file directory.
+5. *[if parsing a file in a subdirectory of the current working directory]* It will look for the same files in every subdirectory between the current working dir and the file directory.
-5. It will look for the same files in the directory containing the file being linted.
+6. It will look for the same files in the directory containing the file being linted.

 This whole structure leads to efficient configuration, in particular